 How to Put on a Straddle Trade

-A strike price is the level at which the options contract can be exercised.
+In options terminology, the strike price is the level at which the options contract can be exercised.
 For instance, say a stock is trading at $10 a share and a call option on it has a strike price of $12.
 If the stock reaches $12, the investor has the right, but not the obligation, to exercise the option.